Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 show_time: true
 ---

 imf, is a machine from Vulnhub platform.
-I recommend you do these CTF because for the eCCptv2 it will be something like theis machine
+I recommend you do these CTF because for the certfication called eCCptv2 the last machine will be something like this

 **We will see all this from the perspective and methodology of a penetration test.**

 - Links to the machines: [imf](https://www.vulnhub.com/entry/imf-1,162/)
 - Difficulty assigned by Vulnhub: Medium
-- The IP of the machine in my case will be: 192.168.100.61 (You will have a different ip so change it for all steps)
+- The IP of the machine in my case will be: 192.168.100.52 (You will have a different ip so change it for all steps)

 Let's get them!